privacysandbox/protected-auction-services-docs/bidding_auction_services_api.md

 There are other ideas, similar to Protected Audience, that propose server-side auction and bidding, such as [Microsoft Edge's PARAKEET][8] proposal.

-This document focuses on the high level design and API for Protected Audience's Bidding and Auction services.
+This document focuses on timeline and roadmap, adtech onboarding guides, specifications for adtechs, high level design, API for Bidding and Auction services.

 Based on adtech feedback, further changes may be incorporated in the design.

 ### Chrome and Android Announcement